oskstr/spam/README.md

 The Serverless Framework is used to deploy the service to AWS.

 The configuration can be found in [serverless.yml](serverless.yml).
-It automatically configures AWS API Gateway and the AWS Lambdas.
+It automatically configures Amazon API Gateway and the AWS Lambdas.

 To connect Serverless to AWS, run:
 ```bash